 - an applicant lived lawfully in the Netherlands (Holland), Netherlands Antilles or Aruba for a minimum period of 5 years; a spouse or registered partner of the Dutch citizen may already submit an application for naturalization after 3 years of marriage or partnership.

-The following categories are exempted from mandatory refusing from their previous nationalities:
+The following categories are exempted from mandatory refusing from of their previous nationalities:

 - foreigners, married with the Dutch (Netherlands) citizen;